fastly/compute-js-opentelemetry/examples/otel-http-proxy/README.md

 ## Introduction

-When a Compute@Edge application (or VCL service) running on Fastly generates OpenTelemetry traces, it can emit them using the OTLP (OpenTelemetry Protocol) format.
+When a Compute application (or VCL service) running on Fastly generates OpenTelemetry traces, it can emit them using the OTLP (OpenTelemetry Protocol) format.
 Emitting them using Fastly's [real-time log streaming](https://docs.fastly.com/en/guides/about-fastlys-realtime-log-streaming-features) is a performant, ideal method for doing this.